Sachin Suresh: 2023–2024: Contract extension, league debut and injury

 On 17 July 2023, Kerala Blasters announced that Sachin has signed a three-year contract extension with the club, that would keep him with them until 2026.
 He made his first appearance of the season against Gokulam Kerala FC on 13 August in the 2023 Durand Cup, which they lost 3–4 at full-time.
 Sachin kept his first official clean-sheet for the senior team on 21 August against the Indian Air Force in a 0–5 victory.
 He made his Indian Super League debut for the club on 21 September in the season opener against Bengaluru FC at home, which the Blasters won 2–1.
 Sachin kept his first clean-sheet in the league on 1 October against Jamshedpur.
 He also made some crucial saves in the second half and helped in a 1–0 victory.
 Sachin was pivotal in the Blasters' 2–1 victory over Odisha FC on 27 October, in which he saved a penalty kick and a rebound ball followed by the penalty, and helped the Blasters to win the match 2–1 with an all-Indian defence unit for the match.
 Sachin's heroics continued in the next game against East Bengal on 5 November, as he saved another penalty-kick taken by Cleiton Silva during the 84th minute, denying East Bengal their equalizer and helped the Blasters' in a 2–1 win.
 He also became the first goalkeeper in the history of ISL to save penalties in consecutive matches.
 Sachin kept his second clean-sheet against Hyderabad FC on 25 November.
 He then made his third clean sheet on 14 December against Punjab FC and went on to keep two consecutive clean sheets against Mumbai City FC and Mohun Bagan SG.
 This also made him the first goalkeeper in the club's history to keep three consecutive clean-sheets in the league.
 On 16 February 2024, Sachin sustained a shoulder injury in the away game against Chennaiyin FC.
 The club soon announced that he would miss the remaining season.
 In April, Sachin undergone a successful surgery on his shoulder.

 2024–present

 After being sidelined for six months, Sachin came back to action on 23 August against Bengaluru FC in the 2024 Durand cup quarter finals by coming as a substitute for the injured Som Kumar in the 5th minute.

+Odisha FC

+On 9 September 2026, Sachin was signed by Indian Super League side Odisha on a two-year deal.